graelo/tmux-copyrat/README.md

 <kbd>Y</kbd> to yank it into the system clipboard.

-By default, span highlighting starts from the bottom of the terminal, but you can reverse that behavior with the `--reverse` option (more on that in the [Configuration.md] page).
-The `--focus wrap-around` option makes navigation go back to the first span.
+By default, span highlighting starts from the bottom of the terminal, but you can reverse that behavior with the `--reverse` option.
+The `--focus-wrap-around` option makes navigation go back to the first span.
+Many more options are described in [CONFIGURATION.md].

 ### Matched patterns and default key-bindings